- > Planting & Info Guides

 |Add pizzazz to your cooking by using your own home grown Italian herbs.|

 Growing your own Italian herbs involves a few seeds, a dash of knowhow, and a pinch of patience.
 Mix the three together and you will soon have a garden of herbs waiting to enrich the flavor of your next Italian meal.
-This article will address four common herbs found in nearly all Italian gardens, plus some useful tips to help determine the overall design.
+This article will address four common herbs found in nearly all Italian gardens.

 There are a variety of basil species available on the market.
 The most common variety for cooking is called sweet basil which is used frequently in Italian cooking.
 Basil can be used in many ways to create simple dishes, such as tomato basil salad or tomato and basil with pasta.